gkjohnson/coordinate-frame-converter/NOTES.md

 #### Rotation Direction
 Rotations are considered to be applied using the right-hand rule, so it's necessary to negate the axis to apply the left hand rule, or counter-clockwise rotations.

+In simple terms, `+` indicates right-hand-rule with thumb in the positive direction of the axis, while `-` indicates left-hand-rule in the direction of hte axis.

 Unity's rotation order would then be considered to be `-Z`, `-Y`, `-X`.

 ### Transforms